GOP panel picks Charlotte for its 2020 convention, putting city in national spotlight

-The Republican National Committee’s site selection committee backed Charlotte on Wednesday as the location for its 2020 national convention, according to two Republican officials familiar with the process.
+The Republican National Committee’s site selection committee unanimously backed Charlotte on Wednesday as the site for its 2020 national convention, according to two party officials familiar with the process.

 That means Charlotte will likely be the city where President Donald Trump is nominated for a second term.
 He would accept the nomination in Spectrum Center, where his Democratic predecessor, President Barack Obama, launched his own bid for another term in 2012.

-Charlotte appears to have won its second national political convention in a decade.
-The RNC is expected to formally approve Charlotte on Friday.
+Charlotte would be hosting its second national political convention in a decade.
+The RNC is expected to formally approve Charlotte on Friday at its summer meeting in Austin, Texas.

 The convention is expected to be held in late July or August of 2020.
 No exact date has been set.